JoanZapata/android-iconify/README.md

 ### Install

-Include the modules you need and declare them in your `Application`.
+Choose the modules you want using the [demo app](https://play.google.com/store/apps/details?id=com.joanzapata.android.icons.sample).
+Declare them in your `build.gradle` and in your `Application`.

 ```gradle
 dependencies {